Introduction

 -

-- Log into Rhino FCP and navigate to your project.
+- Log into Rhino FCP and create the project.

 - Import relevant data into the project.